RonaldRengifoB/RonaldRengifoB/README.md

 # Hey there, my name is Ronald! 👋
 ### I'm an IT pro with over ten years of experience in infrastructure, on-premise, and in the cloud.

-Throughout my career, I've developed a skillset covering the design, deployment, and administration of Linux servers and networks.
-This includes virtualization, containerization, and monitoring.
-I have a strong interest in following the path of Cloud Operations, with solutions like Amazon Web Services (AWS), and how IT resources are delivered following security standards and best practices.

-I'm always excited to explore new technologies and methodologies, driven by my strong commitment to make a real impact in my workplace and leap my career forward.
-I'm on a journey to thrive in Cloud Operations and Network Security.

 ## Technologies:
 [![AWS](https://img.shields.io/badge/AWS-232F3E?style=for-the-badge&logo=amazon-aws&logoColor=white&labelColor=101010)]()
 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white&labelColor=101010)]()